 Its INN system symbol is USP.
-The USP is issued in a combined with the National Formulary as the USP-NF.
+The USP is issued in a combination with the National Formulary as the USP-NF.
 The USP is an official compendium for drugs marketed in the U.S. and annually published by the United States Pharmacopeial Convention.
 To avoid probable charges of adulteration and misbranding, a drug product in the U.S.A market must conform to the standards in USP–NF.

 On 15th December 1820, the first edition of United States Pharmacopeia was published in both English and Latin.
 It was published annually since 2002.
-First National Formulary of the U.S. appeared in 1888.
+The First National Formulary of the U.S. appeared in 1888.
 In 1992, the electronic version of USP-NF on floppy disks was introduced.
 USP has laboratories in India, Brazil, China, and the United States.

 - Part I: – Materia Medica

 In 1953, the eighth edition of BP was published.
 In this edition, titles of drugs and preparations were in English in lieu of Latin and metric systems.
 Annually BP has been published.
 In BP 2007 monographs have been presented for material specifically used in the preparation of Traditional Chinese medicines.

 The term “Gastro-resistant” has been substituted with “Enteric coated” and the term “Prolonged release” has been substituted for the term “Slow” in the number of monographs.
 The Pharmacopoeial Secretariat working in collaboration with the British Pharmacopoeia Commission (BPC), the British Pharmacopoeia Laboratory, and its Expert Advisory Groups (EAG) and Advisory Panels has been publishing the British Pharmacopoeia.